Insight: Group insight

-It was found that groups typically perform better on insight problems (in the form of rebus puzzles with either helpful or unhelpful clues) than individuals.
+Groups typically perform better on insight problems (in the form of rebus puzzles with either helpful or unhelpful clues) than individuals.

 Additionally, while incubation improves insight performance for individuals, it improves insight performance for groups even more.
 Thus, after a 15-minute break, individual performance improved for the rebus puzzles with unhelpful clues, and group performance improved for rebus puzzles with both unhelpful and helpful clues.

 Individual differences

-Personality and gender, as they relate to performance on insight problems, was studied using a variety of insight problems.
-It was found that participants who ranked lower on emotionality and higher on openness to experience performed better on insight problems.
+Participants who ranked lower on emotionality and higher on openness to experience performed better on insight problems.
 Men outperformed women on insight problems, and women outperformed men on non-insight problems.

-Higher intelligence (higher IQ) has also been found to be associated with better performance on insight problems.
+Higher intelligence (higher IQ) is associated with better performance on insight problems.
 However, those of lower intelligence benefit more than those of higher intelligence from being provided with cues and hints for insight problems.

-A recent large-scale study in Australia suggests that insight may not be universally experienced, with almost 20% of respondents reporting that they had not experienced insight.
+A large-scale study in Australia suggests that insight may not be universally experienced, with almost 20% of respondents reporting that they had not experienced insight.

 Metacognition

-Individuals are poorer at predicting their own metacognition for insight problems, than for non-insight problems.
-Individuals were asked to indicate how "hot" or "cold" to a solution they felt.
+People are poorer at predicting their own metacognition for insight problems, than for non-insight problems.
+People were asked to indicate how "hot" or "cold" to a solution they felt.
 Generally, they were able to predict this fairly well for non-insight problems, but not for insight problems.
 This provides evidence for the suddenness involved during insight.

 Naturalistic settings

-Recently, insight was studied in a non-laboratory setting.
 Accounts of insight that have been reported in the media, such as in interviews, etc., were examined and coded.
-It was found that insights that occur in the field are typically reported to be associated with a sudden "change in understanding" and with "seeing connections and contradictions" in the problem.
-It was also found that insight in nature differed from insight in the laboratory.
+Insights that occur in the field are typically reported to be associated with a sudden "change in understanding" and with "seeing connections and contradictions" in the problem.
+Insight in nature differed from insight in the laboratory.
 For example, insight in nature was often rather gradual, not sudden, and incubation was not as important.

-Other studies used online questionnaires to further explore insight outside of the laboratory, verifying the notion that insight often happens in situations such as in the shower, echoing the idea that creative ideas occur in situations where divergent thought is more likely, sometimes called the Three B's of Creativity, in Bed, on the Bus or in the Bath.
+Other studies used online questionnaires to explore insight outside of the laboratory, verifying the notion that insight often happens in situations such as in the shower, and echoing the idea that creative ideas occur in situations where divergent thought is more likely, sometimes called the Three "B"s of Creativity, in Bed, on the Bus, or in the Bath.